thesofproject/sof-docs/developer_guides/firmware/component-tutorial/tut-i-basic-fw-code.rst

 Identifier for Logging
 ======================

-Another component specific global identifier is used for logging, called "trace class" and is defined in *src/include/user/trace.h*.
-Add the following line below other classes definitions:
+Another component-specific global identifier used for logging is "trace class" and is defined in *src/include/user/trace.h*.
+Add the following line below the other classes definitions:

 .. code-block:: c

    #define TRACE_CLASS_AMP    (32 << 24)

-Where the *32* constant is the first unoccupied trace class id.
+where the *32* constant is the first unoccupied trace class id.
 This symbol will be used in the trace macros defined later in the amplifier code.

 .. note::